MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/ConvertFrom-Csv.md

 Specifies an alternate column header row for the imported string.
 The column header determines the property names of the objects created by `ConvertFrom-Csv`.

-Enter column headers as a comma-separated list.
+Enter column headers as a character-separated list.
 Do not enclose the header string in quotation marks.
 Enclose each column header in single quotation marks.

 If you enter fewer column headers than there are data columns, the remaining data columns are